All guides

 1. Take a Diagnostic Test

-Start with a diagnostic test using ChatSAT's tools to identify your strengths and areas that need improvement in Problem-Solving and Data Analysis.
+Start with a diagnostic test using Pursu's tools to identify your strengths and areas that need improvement in Problem-Solving and Data Analysis.

 2. Set Up Your Study Schedule